 The weighted value of the DAS classification was obtained with a total score of 103.25.
-Following the classification Table 9 for the watershed's carrying capacity,

-Bondoyudo watershed has a value of 90 <DDD <110, which is included in the medium category.
+In accordance with the classification Table 9 for the watershed's carrying capacity, Bondoyudo watershed has a value of 90 <DDD <110, which is included in the medium category.